About The Boehringer Ingelheim Veterinary Scholars Program

 - Students must have successfully completed VMEDG 1510 Principles of Veterinary Scholarship.

-- Orientation in the faculty mentor鈥檚 laboratory through successful completion of the VMEDG 1301/1302 Research Elective in Spring 2025, prior to the start of the program.
+- Orientation in the faculty mentor鈥檚 laboratory through successful completion of the VMEDG 1301/1302 Research Elective in the spring quarter, prior to the start of the program.

 - Full participation in activities of the Summer Research Program, as stipulated by the Program Directors.